The Seton's of Touch Descent

 (((a))) Elizabeth-Margaret Seton-Steuart - heiress of Allanton and Touch (as the only child, her ladyship held the hereditary office of Heritable Armour Bearer to the Queen and Squire of the Royal Body), married 1812, inherited Touch from her mother in 1835. (b.
 31.10.1790, d.
 02.08.1866)

 m.
-Sir Reginald Macdonald, 2nd Bart of Staffa, who also inherited the Allanton Baronetcy from his father-in-law and became Sir Reginald Macdonald Seton-Steuart, 2nd Bart of Staffa, Allanton and Touch. (b. ?, d.
+Sir Reginald Macdonald, 2nd Bart of Staffa, inherited the Allanton Baronetcy from his father-in-law and became Sir Reginald Macdonald Seton-Steuart, 2nd Bart of Staffa, and of Allanton and Touch. (b. ?, d.
 15.04.1835).

 ((((1)))) Sir Henry-James Seton-Steuart, 3rd Bart of Allanton and Touch, Heritable Armour Bearer to the King and Squire of the Royal Body (b.
 5 Nov 1812, dsp.
 6 Dec 1884)